canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-an-irc-server/Install_An_IRC-Server.md

 id: tutorial-irc-server
 summary: Learn how to install and configure an InspIRCd IRC server. this is for more advanced users comfortable with the command line.
 categories: server
-tags: irc, InspIRCd, Chat, server, guide, tutorial
+tags: irc, InspIRCd, chat, server, guide, tutorial
 difficulty: 3
 status: draft
 feedback-link: https://github.com/canonical-websites/tutorials.ubuntu.com/issues